kjkellyphys/PETITE/README.md

 PETITE comes with pre-generated showers for graphite and lead #FIXME: energies?

 ## Running PETITE
+TBD

+# Pre-generated VEGAS integrators
+PETITE comes with pre-generated VEGAS integrators (both before and after processing) for standard showers in graphite and lead.
+You can find them in the ./data/

-# Structure of pre-generated VEGAS adaptive maps
+## Structure of pre-generated VEGAS adaptive maps
-#FIXME: renaming needed:
-    samp_Dicts.pkl ==> sm_maps.pkl
-    xSec_Dicts.pkl ==> sm_xSecs.pkl
-    dark_samp_dicts.pkl ==> dark_maps.pkl
-    dark_xSec_Dicts.pkl ==> dark_xSecs.pkl

-In VEGAS_backend one can find a list of adaptive maps for both standard and dark showers, for each process.
+In ./data/VEGAS_backend one can find a list of adaptive maps for both standard and dark showers, for each process.
 #FIXME: were they done for hydrogen?

-In VEGAS_dictionaries you have processed versions of the adaptive maps, with the following structure:
+In ./data/VEGAS_dictionaries you have processed versions of the adaptive maps, with the following structure:

-## Pre-generated processed standard model showers
+### Pre-generated processed standard model showers
 standard_maps.pkl is a dictionary of dictionaries.
 The first layer of keys are the standard model processes:
     'PairProd', 'Comp', 'Ann', 'Brem', 'Moller' and 'Bhabha'